-I’ve been waiting for several years to have an outside area where I could once again plant an herb garden.
-We previously lived in a place which had very little sun throughout the day.
+I've been waiting for several years to have an outside area where I could once again plant an herb garden.
+We previously lived in a place that had very little sun throughout the day.
 This left me spending ridiculous amounts of money every month on little packages of fresh herbs at the grocery store.
-The house we’ve recently purchased has a spacious deck on the back which provides me ample room and lots of sunshine for growing a bed of culinary greenery.
+The house we've recently purchased has a spacious deck on the back which provides me ample room and lots of sunshine for growing a bed of culinary greenery.

 A few interesting facts about lavender:

 - In cooking with lavender, a little goes a long way.
 It's like rosemary, if you use too much of it, it will overpower the dish and make it taste like perfume.

 - Use ⅓ the quantity of dried culinary lavender to the fresh flowers.

 - When choosing lavender for cooking, make sure it's a culinary varietal.

 - Lavender is thought to be insect repellent.
 Plant it with other herbs in your garden and it could help keep away those pesky bugs.
 When made into a sachel for linens, it can detract the moths.